Founded by Independent Pharmacists, Serving Independent Pharmacists

 Craig Burgess, PharmD

 Craig grew up working in his father’s independent pharmacy.
-After receiving his bachelor’s in Biology and Business from UNM, Craig decided to follow in his father’s footsteps and go to pharmacy school; earning his Doctorate in Pharmacy in 2010.
-Craig studied several niche pharmacy sub-specialties in bio-identical hormone replacement therapy, veterinary compounding, hospice care, and long term care.
+After receiving his bachelor’s in Biology and Business from UNM, Craig decided to follow in his father’s footsteps and go to pharmacy school, earning his Doctorate in Pharmacy in 2010.
+Craig studied several niche pharmacy subspecialties, including bio-identical hormone replacement therapy, veterinary compounding, hospice care, and long-term care.

 Determined to keep his family’s legacy thriving, Craig opened Four Corners Compounding in the same building as Pinon Family Pharmacy.
 In 2015, he received the ”Innovator of Pharmacy” award from the New Mexico Pharmaceutical Association.

-More about Craig: In his free time, Craig loves spending time in the mountains with his wife and daughter.
+More about Craig: Craig loves spending time in the mountains with his wife and three daughters in his free time.

 Dirk White, RPh

-Dirk White, along with Trish White, own the Harry Race Pharmacy in Sitka, Alaska.
-Dirk is a deeply passionate individual who lives to help those in need of pharmacy expertise.
-Problem solving and giving the individual attention a patient deserves are just two ways Dirk helps his community.
+Dirk White and Trish White own the Harry Race Pharmacy in Sitka, Alaska.
+Dirk is a profoundly passionate individual who lives to help those needing pharmacy expertise.
+Problem-solving and giving the individual attention a patient deserves are just two ways Dirk helps his community.
 Living local is especially inherent to the Harry Race Pharmacy.
-Dirk comments, “When you walk into the pharmacy, chances are we know you through neighbor and friend connections”.
+Dirk comments, “When you walk into the pharmacy, chances are we know you through neighbor and friend connections.”

-Recently awarded the Good Neighbor Pharmacy® of the Year, Dirk is an influential piece of the authentic and sustainable community surrounding his independent pharmacy.
+Recently named President of the Alaska Pharmacy Association, Dirk is an influential piece of the authentic and sustainable community surrounding his independent pharmacy.

 Dirk actively follows legislative topics of importance to independent pharmacies for WSPC and his home state of Alaska.